 The Company's functional and reporting currency is the United States dollar.
 All currency amounts in this AIF are expressed in United States dollars, unless otherwise indicated.
+The Bank of Canada exchange rates for the purchase of one United States dollar with Canadian dollars for the specified year ends are as follows:

 Year Ended December 31

-Bank of Canada Noon Exchange Rate: 2010 2011 2012
+Bank of Canada Noon Exchange Rate: 2011 2012 2013

-CAD\$/US\$ 0.9946 1.0170 0.9949
+USD\$/CAD\$ 1.017 0.9949 1.0636